gillesfabre34/genese-angular/projects/genese-angular/README.md

     }
 }
 ```
-The ``gnTranslate`` key is a special key used by Genese to understand that some fields can be translated.
+The ``gnTranslate`` key is a specific keyword used by Genese to understand that some fields may be translated.
 You'll need to use it every time you'll have to use translations.
 The usage of ``gnIndexableType`` is described [here](#indexable-types).

 ## Services